-Green Lake is the largest lake in the county, occupying approximately 7,325 acres, and is ranked as the seventh largest lake in the state (excluding man-made reservoirs).
-Being 237 feet deep, Green Lake is also Wisconsin's deepest inland lake.
+Green Lake is the largest lake in the county, occupying approximately 7920 acres, and is ranked as the seventh largest lake in the state (excluding man-made reservoirs).
+Being 236 feet deep, Green Lake is also Wisconsin's deepest inland lake.
 Lake Puckaway is the second largest lake in the county and ninth largest in the state.
-It covers approximately 5, 433 acres.
+It covers approximately 5,013 acres.

-Surface features of the county are largely the result of glaciation: ground moraine, with low hills and kettles interspaced with old glacial lakebeds and drainageways.
+Surface features of the county are largely the result of glaciation: ground moraine, with low hills and kettles interspaced with old glacial lakebeds and drainage ways.
 Bedrock escarpments and sand dunes give some diversity to this pattern.
 Elevations range from approximately 740 to 1080 feet above sea level.

 Green Lake County contains four fourth class cities and two villages - Berlin, Markesan, Princeton and Green Lake, and Marquette and Kingston, respectively.
 Also ten townships - Berlin, Brooklyn, Green Lake, Kingston, Mackford, Manchester, Marquette, Princeton, Seneca and St. Marie.
-Table 1, displays historic and projected population estimates for Green Lake County.
-The 2000 Census counted 19,105 persons residing in the County; population projections for 2010 have the County with 19,349 persons.
+Table 1: displays historic and projected population estimates for Green Lake County.
+The 2010 Census reported that 19,051 persons were residing in the County.